Before the court date

 You may be able to claim back any loss of earnings if you're employed or self employed.

 There are no childcare facilities at court.
-Children under the age of 14 aren't allowed in court unless they're giving evidence.
+Children under the age of 14 are not allowed in court unless they're giving evidence.

 You may be able to claim expenses for childcare and babysitting from the person who cited you as a witness.